EB-2 Visa: Key Takeaways

 Those eligible for an EB-2 visa include:

-- Advanced degree holders: This subcategory is meant for those who have an advanced degree (master’s degree or higher) from a U.S. institution or an equivalent foreign degree.
-An EB-2A visa is also available to individuals with a Bachelor’s degree, if they have five years of progressive post-Bachelor’s work experience in their field.
-Individuals with advanced degrees can apply for an EB-2A visa.
+- Advanced degree holders (applying for an EB-2A visa): This subcategory is meant for those who have a Master’s degree from a U.S. institution or a Bachelor’s degree and five years of progressive work experience in their field.

-- Individuals with exceptional ability: This subcategory is for those who possess an exceptional ability in their line of work, including science, art, business or athletics.
-To prove exceptional ability, the applicant must demonstrate a high level of expertise, along with achievements in the respective field or recognition.
-Individuals with exceptional abilities can apply for an EB-2B visa.
+- Individuals with exceptional ability (applying for an EB-2B visa): This subcategory is for those who have exceptional ability in their line of work, including science, art, business or athletics.

-- National Interest Waiver applicants: This subcategory allows individuals to petition for a waiver of the typical labor certification process, by providing evidence that their work can be beneficial for one of five vital national interests of the U.S. in various spaces, such as health, economy, education, culture or other areas of national interest significance.
-NIW applicants can apply for an EB-2C visa.
+- National Interest Waiver applicants (applying for EB-2C visa): This subcategory is for individuals who can provide evidence that their work can be beneficial for one of five vital national interests of the U.S. in various spaces, such as health, economy, education, culture or other areas of national interest significance.

 What Are The Requirements For An EB-2 Visa?